 Value: | ![]() |

-ESP have decided to take a different turn from a typical road and offer bass guitars that look distinctive and beautiful as well.
-With their LTD B series they have abandoned bright colors and tend to produce basses that have wood-like finishes.
+ESP has embarked on a unique path, deviating from the ordinary, by presenting bass guitars that exude both distinctiveness and beauty.
+Through their LTD B series, they have departed from vibrant hues and instead focus on crafting basses with exquisite wood-like finishes.
 Of course, it’s a matter of taste but I personally really enjoy such an approach.
 B-205SM, in particular, comes in two finishes: Natural Satin and See Thru Black Satin.
 But appearance isn’t the only thing it can brag about.
 This bad boy has an ash body, spalted maple top, 5pc jatoba and maple neck, and a fingerboard that is made from roasted jatoba.
-Since it’s an electric bass, electronics play a huge role in defining the worth of this model.
+Since it’s electric bass, electronics play a huge role in defining the worth of this model.
 Here, we have ESP Designed SB-5N bridge and ESP Designed SB-5B neck pickups.
 They are passive in nature and are paired with active 3-band EQ.
 This means that you can make subtle or dramatic adjustments to your tone – all with a twist of several knobs.
 B-205SM is a brilliant bass guitar, which knows perfectly well how to deliver inspiring and impressive results.

 Pros: